 Cognitive behavioral therapists use a variety of techniques to achieve this.
 The exact techniques used may depend on the person, their situation, and what is causing their distress.

 Frequently, the goal is to develop various coping strategies.
 Some examples of techniques used include guided discovery, cognitive reframing, exposure therapy, journaling, role playing, and relaxation techniques.

 Behavioral therapy is focused on changing people’s unhealthy behaviours.
-It is based on the idea that all behaviours are learned and potentially destructive behaviours can be changed.
+It is based on the idea that all behaviours are learned, and destructive behaviours can be changed.
 Examples of this include desensitization and exposure techniques that are often used to treat phobias.
 A client is taught to replace a fear response with the relaxation response.
 A person is first taught how to do relaxation techniques.
-With time a client will gradually be exposed to the object of their phobia in order to practice this technique.
+With time, a client will gradually be exposed to the object of their phobia in order to practice this technique.

 A cognitive behavioral therapist salary may vary based on where you are situated.
 Those located in busy metropolitan areas are more likely to make more.

 So how do you get certified?
 What is involved in CBT training?
 What are the steps you need to take to become a cognitive behavioral therapist?

 How long does it take to become a CBT therapist?